Home>Hedging>Rowan/Mountain Ash

 Sorbus aucuparia is known as the Mountain Ash Tree or Rowan Tree.
 It is a hardy native plant that thrives on any soil except chalk.
 Sorbus aucuparia is not suitable for a clipped hedge but it can be grown as a screening tree up to about 15 metres high.

-The plants on this page are young saplings.
-You can also buy larger Sorbus aucuparia trees here.
-Alternatively, see our selection of native hedging plants or view our full range of hedging.
+The plants on this page are young saplings; buy larger Sorbus aucuparia trees instead, or browse all Rowan varieties.

 Bareroot saplings are only delivered during winter (Oct-March).